szilard/benchm-ml/README.md

 complexity but also some algos/implementations can use multiple processor cores and even multiple nodes.
 Accuracy is measured by AUC.
 The interpretability of models is not of concern in this project.

-In summary, we are focusing on which algos/implementations can be used to train accurate 2-way classifiers for data with millions of observations and thousands of features processed on commodity hardware (mainly one machine with decent RAM and several cores).
+In summary, we are focusing on which algos/implementations can be used to train accurate binary classifiers for data with millions of observations and thousands of features processed on commodity hardware (mainly one machine with decent RAM and several cores).

 #### Data